 - The highest search volume for hair extensions comes from residents in Nevada, Utah, Arizona, Louisiana, and West Virginia.

-- Among cities, citizens of Odessa-Midland, TX, Las Vegas, NV, Bakersfield, VA, Salt Lake City, UT, and Wheeling, WV-Steubenville, OH run the most searches for hair extensions.
+- The cities of Odessa-Midland, TX, Las Vegas, NV, Bakersfield, VA, Salt Lake City, UT, and Wheeling, WV-Steubenville, OH run the most searches for hair extensions.

 - The majority (43.92%) of hair extensions on the market are made of synthetic hair.